What is Brand Promotion? Strategies for Building a Strong Brand Identity

 How important is consistency in brand messaging for effective promotion?

-What digital strategies are most effective for online brand promotion?
+What are some examples of online brand promotion?

 How can customer experience impact brand promotion success?